 - There is no residency requirement, waiting period or blood tests required for a Dominican Republic Wedding

 Important Note: The above information is meant ONLY as a guide to help give you a general idea of Dominican Republic Wedding requirements.
 This is not meant as legal advice and you should always confirm all legal requirements, timing and costs with the Civil Registry or your local wedding coordinator.
-If you are a US citizen getting married in Dominican Republic, you can get more info on marriage requirements here.
+If you are a US citizen getting married in the Dominican Republic, you can get more info on Dominican marriage requirements here.

 Featured Vendor:Destination Wedding Travel Specialists, Vacationeeze

 We’ve teamed up with the amazing destination wedding travel team at Vacationeeze, to bring you a behind the scenes look at some of the best wedding destinations in the Caribbean and Mexico!
 Discover this month’s featured venue and watch an exclusive video interview with the on-site wedding planner!